iNamik/go_lexer_matcher/README.md

 		// NonMatchOneRuness consumes the next rune if its NOT in the list of bytes NonMatchOneRunes([]rune) MatcherOperator

+		// NonMatchOneFunc consumes the next rune if it does NOT match NonMatchOneFunc(lexer.MatchFn) MatcherOperator

 		// NonMatchOneOrMoreBytes consumes a run of non-matching runes NonMatchOneOrMoreBytes([]byte) MatcherOperator

 		// NonMatchOneOrMoreRunes consumes a run of non-matching runes NonMatchOneOrMoreRunes([]rune) MatcherOperator

+		// NonMatchOneOrMoreFunc consumes a run of non-matching runes NonMatchOneOrMoreFunc(lexer.MatchFn) MatcherOperator

 		// MatchEOF tries to match the next rune against RuneEOF MatchEOF() MatcherOperator